 The beauty buzzword of this minute: “it is clean beauty.”
-Alongside other terms like “green” and “natural,” it is used to describe every type of skincare, hair, makeup, and deodorants, from moisturizer to lipstick, and shampoo.
+Alongside other terms like “green” and “natural,” it describes every type of skincare, hair, makeup, and deodorant, from moisturizer to lipstick and shampoo.
 We are more concerned than ever about our wellness environment.
 And some companies are leaving us to wonder what is actually in the goods we employ directly to our skin.

-It’s one that tries to distribute beauty goods into bad and good, dirty and clean, toxic, and non-toxic.
+It tries to distribute beauty goods into bad and good, dirty and clean, toxic and non-toxic.
+It’s possible.
 However, is there any scientific evidence for this?
-Do we need to”clean up” the products that we use on our faces?
+Do we need to”clean up” the products we use on our faces?
 Are the goods we might use harmful?
-It’s possible.

 The Unregulated Beauty Industry

-Were you aware that the FDA doesn’t need to assess beauty and skincare products before they hit store shelves?
 Facts.
+Were you aware that the FDA doesn’t need to assess beauty and skincare products before hitting store shelves?
 It does put a good deal of responsibility on us as shoppers to know what we’re applying every day.

 Labels such as “organic,” “pure,” botanical,” and”eco” aren’t regulated.
 Statements like “with no” or “advantages” can also divert us from figuring out what is actually in the item.
-Ambiguous layouts could be misleading you – by the use of green graphics or plants and leaves.
+Ambiguous layouts could be misleading by using green graphics or plants and leaves.

 But by looking at the back of the jar, the tube, or the box, we can learn information about the skincare we use every day.

-You will notice there are symbols and emblems, like non-GMO, and USDA Organic, which signal verification from outside sources.
+There are symbols and emblems, like non-GMO and USDA Organic, which signal verification from outside sources.
 These have passed specific guidelines.
-If you see symbols you aren’t familiar with, double-check the validity of organizations before you trust their approval.
+If you see marks you aren’t familiar with, double-check the validity of organizations before you trust their approval.

-What exactly does “clean beauty” mean, and what makes it fresh and different from many other trends?
+What does “clean beauty” mean, and what makes it fresh and different from many other trends?

-While a singular definition isn’t decided, the clean beauty movement adopts both components that are human-made and natural, putting the focus on safety over origin.
+While a singular definition isn’t decided, the clean beauty movement adopts both human-made and natural components, focusing on safety over origin.

-Not all”organic” ingredients are safe (i.e., lead and arsenic), and not all of the synthetic ingredients are bad.
-Most beauty products avoid the use of components such as parabens, sulfates, silicones, phthalates, and synthetic fragrances – while still delivering results.
+Not all”organic” ingredients are safe (i.e., lead and arsenic), and not all synthetic ingredients are harmful.
+Most beauty products avoid using components such as parabens, sulfates, silicones, phthalates, and synthetic fragrances – while still delivering results.